ibm-cloud-docs/power-iaas/ordering-direct-link.md

   It can take IBM Cloud support up to three business days to create the Direct Link Connect connection.
   {: note}

-1. Open a new case for the {{site.data.keyword.powerSys_notm}} support team to create a connection to the {{site.data.keyword.powerSys_notm}} instance by using the Direct Link Connect service.
-In the {{site.data.keyword.powerSys_notm}} case, specify the Direct Link Connect case number.
-The {{site.data.keyword.powerSys_notm}} case is updated with a Service ID.
-For information on how to open a case, see [Getting help and support](/docs/infrastructure/power-iaas?topic=power-iaas-getting-help-and-support).
+2. To create a connection to the {{site.data.keyword.powerSys_notm}} instance by using the Direct Link Connect service, open a [new case](/docs/infrastructure/power-iaas?topic=power-iaas-getting-help-and-support) for the {{site.data.keyword.powerSys_notm}} support team.

+      1. In the new case's description field, add the Direct Link Connect case number.
+      2. Copy the {site.data.keyword.powerSys_notm}} case IAM Service ID that the system automtically generated.

-1. Enter the Service ID from the {{site.data.keyword.powerSys_notm}} case number into the Direct Link Connect case number.
+3. Enter the IAM Service ID from the {{site.data.keyword.powerSys_notm}} case into the Direct Link Connect case.
 When the Direct Link Connect connection is created, the Direct Link Connect case number is closed.
 The following is an example of the network information that is displayed in the case:

   ```shell
   Link Speed:                  1000 Mbps